When was the last time you bought a gift for someone – perhaps for a relative, a friend, or your kid?

 - You avoid getting bad customers who have the potential to hurt your business

-- It allows for improvement of your product portfolio and lets you explore bigger business opportunities
+- It allows for the improvement of your product portfolio and lets you explore bigger business opportunities

 Creating a buyer persona is a team effort, but that doesn't mean it has to be boring.